NunuM/talos-nodejs-proxy/README.md

 This proxy forwards HTTP requests based on the host header to the user-defined upstreams.
 One host can have multiple upstreams.

+#### Use Case

+I have the domain test.com, that the DNS A record resolves to the IP that hosts this proxy, and then, the proxy forwards the request to my other machine(s).

 #### Features
 * GUI to add/edit/remove virtual hosts and correspondents upstreams (hot reload)
 * GUI to define load balancing policy